tftapptics/tft_tapptics/README.md

 The live application is available here.
 The backend repository is available [here](https://github.com/tftapptics/tft_backend).

+## Installation / Setup
+if you'd like to run this application from your terminal instead of your broswer, follow these commands:

+ - clone this repo
+ - npm install
+ - npm start
+ - start building!

 ## Screenshots

 Carousel Page - this is page where users land and are prompted to choose a starting champion.